 High LDL cholesterol is repeatedly linked to peripheral vascular damage or disease.
-This condition is related to the damage to blood vessels which are linked to the brain and heart.
+This condition is related to the damage to blood vessels that are linked to the brain and heart.
 In the usual manner, the waxy deposits keep accumulating on the arteries and hamper the blood flow.
 This condition generally impacts the feet and leg the most.

 How Is High Cholesterol Linked to Diabetes?

 LDL cholesterol negatively influences the health of diabetes patients.
-This is because individuals who have diabetes have high cholesterol as LDL cholesterol sticks to the blood vessels and arteries’ walls.
+This is because individuals who have diabetes have high cholesterol as LDL cholesterol sticks to the blood vessels and arteries walls.